 Service-Public.fr, which was launched in October 2000, gives public service users access to practical information focused on daily-life events.
 More specifically, the portal guides citizens to the services enabling them to know their obligations, to exercise their rights and to carry out their administrative procedures.
-Service-Public.fr is the official website of the French administration, i.e. the single portal for administrative information and access to online services, published by DILA in partnership with national and local administrations.
+Service-Public.fr is the official website of the French administration, i.e. the single portal for administrative information and access to online services, published by the Directorate of Legal and Administrative Information (DILA) in partnership with national and local administrations.